-Please also note a non-refundable 50% deposit is required upfront to confirm any bookings.
+Please also note the full cost is required upfront to confirm any bookings.

-Once your booking request has been sent, you will receive an email or telephone call within 48 hours requesting further information and providing details of how to pay the deposit.
+Once your booking request has been sent, you will receive an email or telephone call within 48 hours requesting further information and providing details of how to make payment.
 If using email, please remember to check your spam folder.